ChickenIQ/Talos-Manager/README.md

 docker run ghcr.io/chickeniq/talos-manager gen-secrets
 ```

-3. Copy the output of the previous command and paste it in the `secrets` field of the config file.
+3. Copy the output of the previous command and paste it in the `secrets` field in your config file.

 4. Replace the example values with your own and remove what you don't need.